Exploring The Checkerboard Design Essentials For Your Space

 Balancing Timelessness with Trends

-Above all, your personal taste should drive your color choices.
-Opt for hues that you genuinely like, ensuring the space is one you’ll cherish spending time in.
-The colors you select have a profound effect on the ambiance of the room, so relish the creative journey and make thoughtful, enjoyable decisions.
-To aid in visualizing how these choices will look in your own space, consider using our augmented reality (AR) technology.
+To aid in visualizing how these choices will look in your own space, consider using Edward Martin’s augmented reality (AR) technology.
 This tool allows you to see the checkerboard tiles in your room before making a final decision, helping to ensure that your selection perfectly aligns with your personal style and the unique characteristics of your space.

 Grand entrance with a black and white checkerboard marble floor, leading to a large arched window with a scenic garden view.